Bridging Developer Instructions and Code Completion Through Instruction-Aware Fill-in-the-Middle Paradigm: Experiment Setup

 \subsection{Code LLMs}

 We evaluate our approach using two popular code LLMs as base models: Deepseek-Coder~\cite{guo2024deepseek} and Qwen-2.5-Coder~\cite{hui2024qwen25codertechnicalreport}.
 Each model family includes a base version (pretrained with FIM objectives) and an instruction-tuned version (further fine-tuned on proprietary instruction datasets).
 In our experiments, we apply IFIM training to the base versions since they are the LLMs used for code completion.
+For a comprehensive comparison, both the original base models and their instruction-tuned counterparts serve as baselines in our evaluation.

 \begin{itemize}[leftmargin=*] \item \textbf{Deepseek-Coder (6.7B)}: Deepseek-Coder is a specialized code language model designed to excel in FIM tasks.
 It is commonly adopted as the baseline for various studies. \item \textbf{Qwen-2.5-Coder (7B)}: Qwen-2.5-Coder is an iteration of Alibaba's Qwen series, optimized for code-related tasks. \end{itemize}